dev7a/otelcol-con-spaneventtolog/README.md

   - `span.attributes`: includes all attributes from the parent span
   - `resource.attributes`: includes all resource attributes
 - `severity_by_event_name` (optional): A mapping from event name to severity level.
 If the event name is not in the map, the default severity level (Info) will be used.
+- `add_level` (optional, default: `false`): If true, adds a "level" attribute to the log record based on the severity text.
+This is useful for log systems that expect a "level" field instead of severity.
+If the event attributes already contain a "level" field, it will not be overwritten.

 ### Example Configuration